AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 >[!IMPORTANT]
 >
 >While the call above is sufficient to test your access credentials, be aware that you will not be able to access or modify several resources without having the right Attribute-based access control permissions.
-Read more in the [Get the necessary Attribute-based access control permissions](#get-abac-permissions) section.
+Read more in the [Get the necessary attribute-based access control permissions](#get-abac-permissions) section.

-## Get the necessary Attribute-based access control permissions {#get-abac-permissions}
+## Get the necessary attribute-based access control permissions {#get-abac-permissions}

 To access or modify several resources within Experience Platform, you must have the appropriate access control permissions.
 System administrators can grant you the [permissions you need](/help/access-control/ui/permissions.md).
+Get more information in the section about [managing API credentials for a role](/help/access-control/abac/ui/permissions.md#manage-api-credentials-for-role).

 ## Use Postman to authenticate and test API calls {#use-postman}